 We have selected the most useful research-based and practice-friendly instructional strategies, sample text sets, discussion protocols, instructional word lists, and assessments for teachers in each subject area.
 These resources are available in MS Word and PDF document formats at our online resource library.

 These resources are integrated with our hybrid teacher course.
 As part of the course, teachers will consider reasons for selecting strategies from our library for specific classes or texts, read about how other teachers used them on our online platform, rate them, adapt them, and pilot them in classes.
-Throughout participation in our program and beyond, teachers will have access to a wide range of digital resources on the platform that they can rate and review, and download in editable Word versions so that they can build off or adapt for their own classroom needs.
+Throughout participation in our program and beyond, teachers will have access to a wide range of digital resources on the platform that they can rate, review, and download in editable Word versions so that they can build off or adapt to their own classroom needs.

 Our resources are organized around three high-level learning objectives: disciplinary thinking, document comprehension, and building knowledge across texts.
 We created these categories to align with breakthroughs in the science of reading and our specific instructional approaches.
 One area is related to an understanding of the purpose of reading which will largely be shaped by the discipline of the text; we call this disciplinary thinking.
 The next area is related to the skills used when reading a particular text (i.e., requisite background knowledge, vocabulary, understanding of authors' biases or purpose), we label these skills under the heading document comprehension.
 Lastly, skills related to what we do with the knowledge after we have finished reading (i.e., writing, discussion, etc.), we labeled under the heading knowledge building and application.
 On our learning platform, users can filter resources based on the categories.